Skip to content

 • temporal-worker: Handles worker service logic.

-• temporal-admin-tools: CLI tools for administration.
+• temporal-admin-tools: Administrative CLI tools.

-• prometheus: Metrics collection (Image: prom/prometheus:v2.37.0).
+• prometheus: Metrics collection.

 • jaeger-all-in-one: Distributed tracing.